-2.4 CartoDB PostgreSQL extension
+2.4 CARTO PostgreSQL extension

-The CartoDB PostgreSQL extension can be found at https://github.com/CartoDB/cartodb-postgresql.
+CARTO's PostgreSQL extension can be found at https://github.com/CartoDB/cartodb-postgresql.

-This extensions is required by all the components of CartoDB and it must be installed in the server where user databases are stored.
+This extensions is required by all the components of CARTO and it must be installed in the server where user databases are stored.

-It provides functions and other helpers needed by the Editor, Maps and SQL APIs like:
+It provides functions and other helpers needed by Builder, Maps and SQL APIs like:

-- CartoDBfying functions which convert raw PostgreSQL tables in tables recognized by CartoDB by adding some additional columns and triggers
+- CartoDBfying functions which convert raw PostgreSQL tables in tables recognized by CARTO by adding some additional columns and triggers

-- Multiuser schema handling functions
+- · Multiuser schema handling functions

 - · Quota helpers

 - · Cache helpers

 - etc..

-The CartoDB extension depends on PostGIS.
+The CARTO extension depends on PostGIS.

-2.5 CartoDB Editor
+2.5 CARTO Builder

-The editor is the web management component of CartoDB.
-Within the editor you can find all the features available in CartoDB.
-These are some of the most significant tasks you can do with the editor:
+Builder is the web management component of CARTO.
+Within Builder you can find all the features available in CARTO.
+These are some of the most significant tasks you can do with Builder:

 - User management.
-Credentials, authorization, personal info and billing. - Connect datasets to your CartoDB account either by importing your datasets or other ones publicly available. - Create maps from your datasets - · Publising and permissions management of datasets and maps
+Credentials, authorization, personal info and billing. - Connect datasets to your CARTO account either by importing your datasets or other ones publicly available. - Create maps from your datasets

-· Synchronized tables management
+- Publising and permissions management of datasets and maps - Synchronized tables management

-Internally the editor is the operations core of CartoDB.
+InternallyBuilder is the operations core of CARTO.
 It manages PostgreSQL metadata database, keep some metadata in sync with Redis, manages new datasets import queues with resque, etc..

-It is developed in Ruby on Rails and like the other components of CartoDB is Open Source and you can find the source code at CartoDB/cartodb
+It is developed in Ruby on Rails and like the other components of CARTO is Open Source and you can find the source code at CartoDB/cartodb